MA Interaction Design

 The MA prepares graduates for careers in industry, independent design consultancy, start-up venture, creative practice and academic research.
 With the skills to develop design solutions related to web technologies, software, physical products, systems, services, environments and installations, graduates have a wide range of local and global opportunities available to them.
 Roles open to graduates include interaction design, user experience (UX) design, product design, web design, usability engineering, user interface design, information architect, and design-led research.

-Recent graduates have gone on to work as Interaction Designers, UX Designers, UX Researchers, User Interface Designers and Product Designers for companies such as Frontend, Fjord, Ryanair, Workday, and Fleetmatics.
+Recent graduates have gone on to work as Interaction Designers, UX Designers, UX Researchers, User Interface Designers and Product Designers for companies such as Frontend, Fjord, Ryanair, Workday, Verizon Connect, and SilverCloud Health.
 The School of Design actively participates in the EU-funded Erasmus+ programme, which offers recent graduates the opportunity to avail of internships in high profile design companies within the European Union.
 Students are also supported to progress to PhD level.

 The programme is open to graduates with an Honours degree award of 2.2 or higher, or an equivalent academic or professional qualification across various disciplines including design, art, the humanities, social science, computer science, engineering and business.
 The college also takes into consideration prior learning and experience.